Twisted Fourier(-Stieltjes) spaces and amenability: Amenability and the twisted multiplier space

 \subsection{Proof of Theorem \ref{eq-imply-amen}: non-discrete case}

 This subsection deals with the proof of Theorem \ref{eq-imply-amen} when $G$ is a non-discrete locally compact group, which is the most technical part in this paper.
+We keep the assumption that $\sigma \in Z^2(G,\tor)$ is locally continuous at the identity.
 Our treatment follows Losert \cite{Losert} rather closely with modifications to the twisted case and to the operator space level.

 We first introduce the sufficient condition used in \cite{Losert}, for the amenability of the group $G$.
 It is based on a conclusion on the space of left-uniformly continuous functions $LUC(G)$.
 If $M$ is a mean on $L^\infty (G) $ or $LUC(G)$ and $s\in G$, we write